 Any new parent who has worked at least 13 weeks for their employer can take parental leave.
 This includes all new parents, not just the parent who gives birth.
 It also includes anyone who:

 - is in what the law calls “a relationship of some permanence” with a parent of the child, and

 - is going to treat the child as their own.

-Each parent can take a full parental leave, either at the same time as the other parent or at different times.
+Each parent can take a full parental leave, either at the same time as another parent or at a different time.